 Language information for Kernel info replies, in a dictionary.
-This should contain the key mimetype with the mimetype of code in the target language (e.g. 'text/x-python'), the name of the language being implemented (e.g. 'python'), and file_extension (e.g. '.py').
+This should contain the key mimetype with the mimetype of code in the target language (e.g. 'text/x-python'), and file_extension (e.g. 'py').
 It may also contain keys codemirror_mode and pygments_lexer if they need to differ from language.